Oklahoma Police: Truck Driver Intentionally Ran Over Three Homeless People Sleeping On Sidewalk

 According to Steve Whitaker, director of the Tulsa, Oklahoma John 3:16 Mission, a Christian-based homeless shelter, homeless people in the local area have increasingly become victims of violence in recent months.
 Whitaker says that he as become “discouraged” by what he’s been seeing.

 The identity of the truck driver is still unknown, and Oklahoma police are investigating Monday’s attack as a homicide.
-It is unclear whether the assailant knew one or more of his victims, or if those injured and/or killed in the truck attack were targeted simple for being homeless.
+It is unclear whether the assailant knew one or more of his victims or if those injured and/or killed in the truck attack were targeted simple for being homeless.
 Anyone with information about the incident is asked to call the police.

 [Featured Image by ArtOlympic/Shutterstock]